jnwatson/py-lmdb/docs/index.rst

              'overflow_pages': 0L,
              'psize': 4096L}

-    This database contains 3,761,848 records and none of the records had their value spilled (``overflow_pages``).
+This database contains 3,761,848 records and no values were spilled (``overflow_pages``).

 By default record keys are limited to 511 bytes in length, however this can be adjusted by rebuilding the library.

 Buffers
 +++++++

 Since MDB is exclusively memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
 To exploit this the library can be instructed to return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.

 In Python :py:func:`buffer` objects can be used in many places where strings are expected.
 In every way they act like a regular sequence: they support slicing, indexing, iteration, and taking their length.
 Many Python APIs will automatically convert them to bytestrings as necessary, since they also implement ``__str__()``:

     ::